SOUTH BEND, Ind. (AP) -- - Muffet McGraw and Notre Dame have been on a journey all season to get back to the Final Four.

 BEATING THE IRISH: The Lady Bears are 4-0 all-time against Notre Dame and are one of only two schools that Muffet McGraw has never beaten.
 All four contests have come in the past few years, including a victory in the 2012 NCAA championship game.

 CHASING STILES: Sims is 41 points behind Jackie Stiles' single season record of 1,062 points set in 2001.
-Baylor's sensational senior guard is averaging 28.5 points a game.
+Baylor's sensational senior guard is averaging 28.5 points.

-Sims said she only knows Stiles' name because she's been asked about her before, saying ''I haven't done any research on her.''
-She did know how far she is from breaking the record.
+Sims said she only knows Stiles' name because she's been asked about her before, saying, "I haven't done any research on her."
+She did know how far she is from breaking the record, though.

 Coach Kim Mulkey was surprised Sims even knew Stiles' name.

-HOME COOKING: Notre Dame has gone 77-5 at Purcell Pavilion over the past five seasons, including their current 27-game winning streak.
+HOME COOKING: Notre Dame has gone 77-5 at Purcell Pavilion over the past five seasons, including its current 27-game winning streak.

-SPELLING BEE: Mulkey had a little fun in the press conference when player Sune Agbuke's first name was spelled with an ''i'' on the name card instead of an ''e''
+SPELLING BEE: Mulkey had a little fun in the press conference when player Sune Agbuke's first name was spelled with an "i" on the name card.

-OFFENSIVE SHOWCASE: No game in the NCAA tournament has had two teams so prolific at offense.
-Notre Dame ranks second in scoring (86.8) while Baylor is third (84.0).
+OFFENSIVE SHOWCASE: No game in the NCAA tournament has had two teams so prolific on offense.
+Notre Dame ranks second in scoring (86.8), while Baylor is third (84.0).

 Associated Press Writer Tom Coyne contributed to this report.